Browse FINRA SIE & Series Exam Guides

 What is Series 161?

 Series 161 is Part I of the FINRA Series 16 Supervisory Analyst qualification.
-It is the communications-review half of the qualification.
+It is the regulations and communications-review half of the qualification.

 Is Series 161 the full Series 16 qualification?